pgroonga/pgroonga.github.io/development/index.md

 It's better that you [build Groonga][groonga-build] with debug options (Groonga's `configure` provides `--enable-debug` option) too.
 If you use [packaged Groonga][groonga-install], you need to install development package.
 It's `libgroonga-dev` for Debian family distribution and `groonga-devel` for Red Hat family distribution.

+You need to install `token_fitlers/stem` Groonga plugin to run all tests.
+You can install it by `groonga-token-filter-stem` package.

 ### How to build PostgreSQL

 Download source from [the PostgreSQL site][postgresql-source-download].
 Here are command lines to download the source of PostgreSQL {{ site.development_postgresql_version }} and extract it: